 For LSG's aquaculture operations, the health of its farmed fish poses a potential climate-related financial risk.
 Marine life is sensitive to temperature changes, and most species perform poorly outside their optimal temperature range.

-Salmonids have a relatively narrow range of temperature for optimal growth and thrive in the temperature range between 9-14°C. In 2012, optimum conditions for salmon farming were documented at a latitude of 62-64° (from Stad to Fosen) along the Norwegian coast.
-For the farms currently located at optimum or higher temperatures, ocean warming has the potential to decrease production, as increased temperature poses increased risks for diseases or pathogens and lice infections, lower oxygen content in the waters, increased harmful algal blooms (HABs), and increases in runoff.
+Salmonids have a relatively narrow range of temperatures for optimal growth and thrive in the temperature range 9-14°C. In 2012, optimum conditions for salmon farming were documented at a latitude of 62-64° (from Stad to Fosen) along the Norwegian coast.
+For the farms currently located at optimum or higher temperatures, ocean warming has the potential to decrease production, as increased temperatures heighten the risk of diseases or pathogens and lice infestations, lower oxygen content in the water, increased harmful algal blooms (HABs), and increases in runoff.

-High temperature can affect disease progression through a direct negative effect on host immune system function or through a direct effect on the parasite replication rate.
+A high water temperature can accelerate disease progression by directly impairing the functioning of the host's immune system or the parasite's reproduction rate.
 Furthermore, lice become more resistant in warmer waters.
 The occurrence and growth of parasitic organisms are temperature dependent, as shorter generation time is associated with increased temperature.
 The most common parasite in salmon farming is sea lice.
-This parasite is more common in southern waters than in the Arctic, and ocean warming can contribute to increasing its prevalence in the north.
-It is likely that infections will be more frequent as the temperature increase with associated increased costs for fish treatments to avoid or reduce mortality of farmed fish, as well as limiting infestations on wild salmon.
+This parasite is more common in southern waters than in the Arctic, and ocean warming could increase its prevalence in the north.
+It is likely that infestations will become more frequent as the temperature rises, with associated increased costs for fish treatments to avoid or reduce mortality of farmed fish, as well as limiting transmission to wild salmon.

-Regarding HABs in aquaculture, climate models project increased precipitation and runoff that will likely lower the salinity of coastal water, strengthening the stratification, and influencing the availability of nutrients for algae.
+Climate models project increased precipitation and runoff that will likely lower the salinity of coastal water, strengthening the stratification and influencing the availability of nutrients available to algae.
+As a result, aquaculture installations could be impacted by harmful algal blooms (HABs).
 Towards the end of the century, runoff is projected to increase by 7% on an annual basis in RCP8.5.
 Especially in northern Norway, increases in runoff are mostly expected in the spring and autumn.
 In addition, several coastal areas are prone to eutrophication.

-Many eutrophic habitats that host recurring HABs already experience extreme temperatures, low dissolved oxygen, and low pH, making these locations potential sentinel sites for conditions that will become more common in the future as global changes progress.
-Increase temperature can also favour HABs via accelerated growth and an expanded realised niche.
+Many eutrophic habitats that host recurring HABs already experience extreme temperatures, low dissolved oxygen levels, and a low pH, making these locations potential sentinel sites for conditions that will become more common in the future as global changes progress.
+Increased temperature can also favor HABs via accelerated growth and an expanded realized niche.
 Reduced pH can increase the toxin production of several harmful algae.

-LSG's aquaculture operations are spread out across the Norwegian coast.
-While most of the aquaculture operations are located north of the lower threshold latitude of 62° for optimum salmon farming conditions.
-A part of LSG's aquaculture operations are located south of this threshold latitude.
-Consequently, the fish in these farms are particularly threatened by the effects of climate change.
-Sea surface temperature rise projections for the North Sea and Skagerrak coast of Norway indicate a temperature increase of between 2-5°C in the average surface water temperature for a far future (2081-2100) scenario according to RCP 8.5.
-On the other hand, the remaining farms are likely to profit from sea surface temperature rise along Norway's coastline as water temperatures will be closer to salmonids' optimal temperature range.
+LSG's aquaculture operations are spread out along the Norwegian coast, with most located north of 62°, the lower threshold latitude of for optimum salmon farming conditions.
+Some of LSG's aquaculture operations are, however, located south of this threshold latitude.
+Consequently, the fish at these farms are particularly vulnerable to the effects of climate change.
+The average sea surface temperature in the North Sea and along the Skagerrak coast of Norway is projected to rise by between 2°C and 5°C in a far future (2081-2100) scenario, according to RCP 8.5.
+On the other hand, the remaining fish farms are likely to profit from the sea surface temperature rise along Norway's coastline, as water temperatures will be closer to salmonids' optimal temperature range.